State Fair Overview for First Time 4-H Livestock Exhibitors

 State Fair Veterinarian Check-In and Load-In Procedures

-All Livestock will be examined prior to entering the Nebraska State Fairgrounds by an authorized State Fair representative in “Brunk’s Lot” (offsite parking area directly south of the fairgrounds).
-All animals must be accompanied by a Certificate of Veterinary Inspection CVI except for poultry originating from Nebraska.
-Review the State Fair Health Requirements in detail.
+All Livestock will be examined prior to entering the Nebraska State Fairgrounds by an authorized State Fair representative in “Livestock Trailer Lot” (offsite parking area directly south of the fairgrounds).
 There will be an extended amount of time that an exhibitor may need to wait in line before entering the fairgrounds.
+All out of state animals entering the Nebraska State Fairgrounds must be accompanied by a current CVI and shall have official identification listed on the CVI.
 Be prepared to wait in line with your livestock and consider the time of the day and temperatures.
 The exhibitor does not need to be present to drop off tack and animals.
 There will be State Fair Staff and Volunteers navigating you through the load-in process to your barns.
 There will be a map provided with directions on how to enter the barns from Brunk’s Lot online.
 Exhibitors will have a limited amount of time to unload tack and animals.
 Note: This process does not mean the animal is checked in for the show but that they can enter the fairgrounds.
 Please check the schedule for official check-in times for your species, where you will check registration papers, tattoos or turn in weigh cards.
 See Check-In below.

 Stalling, Bedding & Equipment